blisgard/BucketedRankingBasedLosses/README.md

        year = {2024}
 }
 ```
+## Specifications of Dependencies and Preparation
+- Please see [get_started.md](docs/get_started.md) for requirements and installation of mmdetection.
+- Please see [introduction.md](docs/1_exist_data_model.md) for dataset preparation and basic usage of mmdetection.

+Please note that, we implement our method on [MMDetection V2.25.3](https://github.com/open-mmlab/mmdetection/releases/tag/v2.25.3) and [MMCV V1.5.0](https://github.com/open-mmlab/mmcv/releases/tag/v1.5.0).
+More specifically, we use ```python=3.7.11, pytorch=1.11.0, cuda=11.3``` versions.

 ## Model Zoo

-## Running

-### Install
-We implement BucketedRankingBasedLosses using [MMDetection V2.25.3](https://github.com/open-mmlab/mmdetection/releases/tag/v2.25.3) and [MMCV V1.5.0](https://github.com/open-mmlab/mmcv/releases/tag/v1.5.0).
-The source code of MMdetection has been included in this repo and you only need to build MMCV following [official instructions](https://github.com/open-mmlab/mmcv/tree/v1.5.0#installation).
-We test our models under ```python=3.7.11,pytorch=1.11.0,cuda=11.3```.

 ### Data
 The COCO dataset and LVIS dataset should be organized as: